masif2002/google-cloud-digital-leader-notes/notes.md

 ![](img/pubsub-workflow.png)

 ## DataFlow
-* A GCP service to do some edubudi velai such as importing data from one service to another, comporession of files, decompression of files and so on ..
+* A GCP service to do some edubudi velai such as importing data from one service to another, compression of files, decompression of files and so on ..
 ![](img/dataflow.png)

 # Other Services